mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### Dodge (A)

-A character can add their Athletics skill to their ranged Defense.
+A character can add their Athletics skill to their Defense versus Ranged Attacks.
 This lasts until they are attacked or their next turn.

 ##### Drop Object (A)